tiffany-simionescu/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+          - A token is used for user authentication.
+The server issues a JWT in exchange for the right login credentials.

 - [ ] What steps can you take in your web apps to keep your data secure?

+          - You can use tokens, protected routes that require authentication in order to access the content provided, and the use of redirect for unauthorized users.

 - [ ] Describe how web servers work.

+          - Web servers can refer to either a computer or the software used to store data.
+A web server is connected to the internet and stores the code for various websites.
+This can be shared around the world at all times.
+Web server software tells the web server computer what to do with such requests for data.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+          - C - Create - POST
+          - R - Read - GET
+          - U - Update - PUT
+          - D - Delete - DELETE

 ## Project Set Up